Last updated on May 12, 2026

 Murmuring Mystic | Illustration by Mark Winters

 Instants and sorceries are the sauce to the sandwich that is a Magic: The Gathering deck.
 If the creatures are the bread and butter, and the lands and enchantments are the meat and cheese, and your artifacts are the lettuce… okay, this metaphor isn’t so great.
-Whatever your preferred imagery, instants and sorceries are essential most Magic decks, and you’ll be hard pressed to find a reason to omit them, besides running an Umori, the Collector as your companion and focusing on a permanent type.
+Whatever your preferred imagery, instants and sorceries are essential to most Magic decks, and you’ll be hard pressed to find a reason to omit them, besides running an Umori, the Collector as your companion and focusing on a permanent type.

 Thanks for reading!
 Keep casting!